Skip to content

 Don’t worry about speech sounds to begin with, if a child is finding speech difficult, it may be easier to learn the skills separately.

-Have fun looking in a mirror and pulling faces, or a big mirror with big dance moves! – can you copy each other?
+Have fun looking in a mirror and pulling faces, or a big mirror with big dance moves!
+Can you copy each other?

 Clap in simple sequences and then ask your child to copy the sequence.
 Try fast, slow, stop-starts to make it fun and encourage good listening!